Riverview Hospital Coquitlam BC

 A little general history…

-Riverview dates to the 1910s and is located along a large chunk of land inside Coquitlam British Columbia (in the Lower Mainland and east of Vancouver).
-It served as a mental health facility from the start and over the years greatly expanded upon.
+health facility from the start and over the years greatly expanded upon.
 Originally called Essondale (after an early administrator, Henry Esson Young), it became Riverview after amalgamating with a second hospital on the same property.

-The complex grew to such a size that it became almost a town unto itself and in many ways was self sufficient.
+The complex grew to such a size that it became a town unto itself and in many ways was self sufficient.
 There was a bus station, a church and amenities like a bowling alley, cinema and sports fields.
 A farm down on the flats provided food and income.

-Some parts of the Riverview property, including a couple new buildings, are used as a Native healing centre now (Red Fish Healing Centre for Mental Health and Addiction).
+Some parts of the Riverview property, including a couple new buildings, are used as a Native Healing Centre now (Red Fish Healing Centre for Mental Health and Addiction).
 The rest, including what we’ll show you here, is sort of in limbo, with no clear plan what to do with all the surplus structures and land.

 Many of the buildings are historically significant, even the story of those institutionalized within their walls is a touch sad.

-Mental health was not well understood in the old days and treatment was sometimes questionable.
+Mental health was not always well understood in the old days and treatment sometimes questionable.
 The future of the site is a bit of a political hot potato as a result.

 The tour…

 Centre Lawn (images #1 and #6): Opened in 1924 as the Acute Psychopathic Unit and given its current name in 1950.
 As you’ll see, this structure, along with the East Lawn and West Lawn buildings are all similar architecturally.
+Like the others, Central Lawn is of reinforced concrete sheathed in brick and the three together are in a campus arrangement.
+So it’s like many larger learning institutions, with lots of open spaces and greenery.

 Psychopathic: “Characterized by or exhibiting unstable and aggressive or obsessive behaviour.” – Google.
 Also: “A mentally unstable person, especially one having an egocentric and antisocial personality marked by a lack of remorse for one’s actions, an absence of empathy for others, and often criminal tendencies.” – Mirriam-Webster.

 It’s the creepiest structure on the property and as a result it’s a target for the urbex explorers looking to gain entry.
 By our own accounts it’s the most heavily watched building too, probably because of this, and we noticed patrols passed by with a greater frequency than elsewhere on the grounds.
-The only marks from vandals we saw was on the West Lawn building and all others appeared untouched.
+The only marks from vandals we saw were on the West Lawn building and all others seemed untouched.

+It seems to be the most popular spot for those with cameras too.
+Where as we saw few of these folks elsewhere on the Riverview grounds, they all seemed to congregate here.
 That we visited a day or two before Halloween probably had a little do with this and and we witnessed an endless parade of people in costume stopping by.
-It’s that time of year so why not have a creepy asylum (West Lawn) as a backdrop?
+It’s that time of year, so why not have a creepy asylum (West Lawn) as a backdrop for a photo?

-We agree it has a scary factor greater than the other building here and has a pronounced sinister vibe that we earlier downplayed.
+We agree it has a scary factor greater than the other buildings here and has a pronounced sinister vibe that we earlier downplayed.
 Those big entry doors (looking almost like a blast shield) flanked by massive pillars and the dark woods that surround the property, make it a bit unsettling.

 It’s like something out of a horror/thriller flick, so we’ll eat our words when speaking of West Lawn.

 Penn or Pennigton Hall (image #4): Named after Dr Pennington and in recognition of his contributions to mental health care in the province.
-The venue opened in 1950 and functioned as a social hub for hospital complex.
+It opened in 1950 and functioned as a social hub for the hospital complex.
 There were halls for concerts, shows and plays.
 The building also housed a movie theatre, café and bowling alley.
 This was likely the happiest place in Riverview, but it’s all quiet now.

-East Lawn (images #7, #8, and #23): Opened as the Female Chronic Building in 1930 as an all female unit, it underwent the name change in 1950.
+East Lawn (images #7, #8, and #23): Opened as the Female Chronic Building in 1930, as an all female unit, it underwent the name change in 1950.

 The structure is the biggest of the Lawn buildings and is massive.
 They built it to combat overcrowding at the a separate facility elsewhere in the Lower Mainland.
 Overcrowding at Essondale/Riverview, in all wards, went on to become a problem here a well, and old papers speak of it often.
 That sort of chaotic environment can’t be good for people suffering from metal afflictions.